CloudSlang/docs/docs/tutorial/13_lesson.md

     - get_equipment:
         loop:
-          for: item, price in order_map.items()
+          for: item, price in order_map
           do:
-            hiring.order:
+            order:
               - item
               - price
           publish: